Wednesday, 25 February 2026

 However without a cyclical program that allows for both physical and mental burnout, then there is a clear danger of long term performance reduction.
 Double sessions in Sea Kayaking at a recreational level or even non competitive advanced level could be digested by most if the specific skill acquisition is serviced by attaining muscle memory or deconstruction and reconstruction of a specific skill like rolling perhaps.

-The body and mind simply responds to change through adaption and well constructed double sessions can accelerate the performance curve substantially.
+The body and mind simply responds to change through adaption and well constructed double sessions can accelerate the performance curve substantially and support a strategy for breaking through a performance plateau.

 Our morning session focused on paddling skills and risk management in complex dynamic water in gully's managing surges and frothy, bumpy water.
 Conversely my pool session hardly involved a paddle and focussed on my asymmetric issue that I've isolated effecting my offside hipflick using a float supported balance brace.
 So both my physical and psychological loading were very different between the two sessions and complimentary for performance growth.